kbogas/academic-kickstart/content/home/about.md

 Welcome to my personal page!

-I am an Electrical and Computer Systems Engineer and my primary focus is data science and machine learning.
-I hold a research associate position at the Institute of Informatics and Telecommunications of the National Center for Scientific Research “Demokritos”, where I am involved in international projects.
-I work along the Software and Knowledge Engineering Laboratory and I conduct research under the guidance of Dr. Georgios Paliouras.
-I am mostly intrested in classical machine learning, basic research and applications on text and the biomedical domain.
+I am a Ph.D. candidate in Computer Science and my primary focus is data science and machine learning.
+I hold a research associate position with the [Institute of Informatics and Telecommunications](https://www.iit.demokritos.gr/) of the [National Center for Scientific Research “Demokritos”](http://www.demokritos.gr/), where I am involved in international projects.

+I work along the Software and Knowledge Engineering Laboratory and I conduct research under the guidance of [Dr. Georgios Paliouras](http://users.iit.demokritos.gr/~paliourg/).
+I am mostly interested in machine learning, data mining and NLP.
+Currently, my focus is graph neural networks and their applications on heterogenous/multi-relational graphs, mainly on bio-related data.

+I hold a Diploma (5-years combined B.Sc. and M.Sc.) from the school of [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) at the [National Technical University of Athens](https://www.ntua.gr/en/).